-This Video Of Obama In A Santa Hat Will Fill You With All The Holiday Cheer
+This Video Of Obama In A Santa Hat Is More Holiday Cheer Than You Can Handle

 Leave it to former President Barack Obama to make dressing in a Santa Claus hat cool.
 I mean, sure, Santa seems like a pretty cool dude to any kid on the receiving end of a toy, but let's be real: Jolly Old St. Nick has been wearing the same outfit for far too long.
 Enter Obama Santa Claus.
 Clad in a leather jacket and jaunty red Santa hat, President Obama surprised a group of kids at the Boys & Girls Club of Greater Washington with gifts Thursday.
 He even toted around a giant sack bursting with toys and gifts.